-- Pros Easier to move specific types of - Cons The weight of the attachment usually decreases overall lifting capacity.
-Due to the way attachments are typically designed and manufactured,
+The weight of the attachment usually decreases overall lifting capacity.
+Due to the way attachments are typically designed and manufactured, they usually increase the distance between the load and the front axle.

-When a piece of material-handling equipment is fitted with an attachment, this must be specified on the nameplate or on the load diagram.
-In addition, attachments themselves must feature a nameplate detailing the necessary information.
+When a piece of material-handling equipment is fitted with an attachment, this must be specified on the nameplate or on the load chart.
+In addition, attachments must have a nameplate detailing the necessary information.